andersonbking/game-theory-simulator/README.md

 - Visualize results clearly
 - Encourage reproducible experiments

----

 ## Features
-- Prisoner's Dilemma
+- Prisoner's Dilemma demo
+- Round robin tournament
-- Multiple agent strategies:
+- Nine agent strategies:
-Cooperate, defect, tit-for-tat, suspicious tit-for-tat, random, & grim/permanent retaliation
+Cooperate, defect, tit-for-tat, suspicious tit-for-tat, random, two tits for tat, gradual, & grim/permanent retaliation
 - Extendable for new games or strategies
 - Choose the Agents' strategies and the number of rounds played

----

-## Usage
+## Usage for demo.py
 - Make predictions
 - Enter the strategy for each of the two agents
 - Analyze the results

+## Usage for tournament.py
+- Predict which strategy will win for the number of rounds
+- Enter the number of rounds the agents will play against each other
-- Learn from the data
+- Analyze the results

----

 ## Future work
 - Add more strategies
-- Add more agents to the simulation
 - Statistical analysis tools
 - Visualization -> first with 2d; possibly 3d later
 - Web-based interactive version

----

 ## License
 This project is licensed under the MIT License.

----

 ## Contact
 For questions or contributions, reach out via GitHub or email: andersonbking2011@gmail.com